A short story in the Cat in Rabbit's Fur saga.

 Someone claiming the name of White Rabbit leaves suspicious notes warning Khailani to not proceed with tomorrow's heist.
 She and other members of the Kamua Vigilante Group stress over who White Rabbit is and if they'll follow through with their threat.

-Khailani left the strategy meeting in a huff.
-Practically sliding down the stairs, she strode to her mini cooper scuffed from front and rear end collisions.
-The graffiti had been scrubbed off but not well.
+Khailani ditched the strategy meeting in a huff.
+Practically sliding down the stairs, she strode to her dark blue mini cooper damaged from front and rear end collisions.
+Graffiti had been scrubbed off but not well.
 Like her mental state, the car was ugly and needed help, yet she couldn’t afford a new one.

-This next drug bust would’ve been enough to finally reach her savings goal, but her recent gun purchase set her back a few thousand dollars.
+The latest drug bust would’ve been enough to finally upgrade her ride, but her recent gun purchase placed her back a few thousand dollars.

 The young woman shoved her cellphone and the threatening letters she accumulated over the past several days into her purse and tried opening the car door.
 Locked.
 Of course.

 Groaning, she searched her purse for the keys and shuddered.
-Looking over her shoulders, she searched the half-full parking lot for whomever may be watching her.
+She scanned the half-full parking lot for whomever may be stalking her.

-Breathing became difficult as Khailani recalled the message she found tucked in the cracks of her apartment door earlier:
+Khailani’s breathing became heavier as she recalled the message she found tucked in the cracks of her apartment door:

 Stop at the drop-off.
 Continue and